List of non-marine molluscs of India

 The non-marine molluscs of India are a part of the molluscan fauna of India.

 There are 5070 species of marine and non-marine molluscs living in the wild in India.
 There are 3371 species of marine molluscs in India.

-There are 1671 species of non-marine molluscs living in the wild in India.
+There are a total of 1671 species of non-marine molluscs living in the wild in India.
 This includes 1488 terrestrial species in 140 genera and 183 freshwater species in 53 genera.

-There are a total of species of gastropods, which breaks down to ?? species of freshwater gastropods, and 1488 species of land gastropods, plus ?? species of bivalves living in the wild.
+There are a total of ?? species of gastropods, which breaks down into 183 species of freshwater gastropods across 53 genera and 1488 species of land gastropods, plus ?? species of bivalves living in the wild.